ibm-cloud-docs/assistant/webhook-pre.md

 ```
 {: codeblock}

-When you test the webhook in the web chat or preview link integration, you can submit `Buenas dias`, and the assistant responds as if you said `Good day` in English.
+When you test the webhook in the preview link integration, you can submit `Buenas dias`, and the assistant responds as if you said `Good day` in English.

 ## Troubleshooting the webhook
 {: #webhook-pre-ts}